bentonwong/scheduling_app/README.md

 # WhenUWork

 WhenUWork is an employee scheduling application.
-A working demonstration version of this application is available at https://whenuwork-x-bw.herokuapp.com/.
+A working demonstration version of this application is available at https://whenuwork-x-bw.herokuapp.com

 ## Getting Started

-To run this application locally, a copy of it is available for download or cloning at https://github.com/bentonwong/scheduling_app.
+To run this application locally, a copy of it is available for download or cloning at: https://github.com/bentonwong/scheduling_app

 ### How to get the application to run locally

 1. Clone this repo from GitHub at the above address.
-2. Change over to the directory in your terminal.
+2. Change over to the clone's directory in your terminal.
 3. Start the application up by typing `rails s` to boot up the rails server.
 4. If prompted, run `rake db:migrate` to set up the database.
 5. Optional: Run `rake db:seed` to establish sample employee accounts upon starting the application, which includes an admin account.